awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * [stability-AI/stability-sdk](https://github.com/stability-AI/stability-sdk) - The official SDK used to build python applications integrated with StabilityAI's cloud platform instead of hosting the model locally.
 Operation requires an API Key (🖊️💵).
 * [Public Release Announcement](https://stability.ai/blog/stable-diffusion-public-release) - StabilityAI's announcement about the public release of Stable Diffusion.
 * 🖊️ [Official Discord](https://discord.gg/stablediffusion) - The official Stable Diffusion Discord by StabilityAI.
+* [laion-aesthetic](https://laion-aesthetic.datasette.io/laion-aesthetic-6pls/images) - The dataset used train stable diffusion, useful for querying to see if a concept is represented.
 ## Actively Maintained Forks and Containers

 All forks listed here add additional features and optimisations and are generally faster than the original release, as they keep the model in memory rather than reloading it after every prompt.
 Most forks seem to remove the Safety Classifier which may present a risk if used to provide public-facing services, such as Discord bots.